faisalm1997/aws-dataeng-associate/Section_7_Analytics.md

 - Encryption occurs at rest in the S3 directory - either server side or client side.
 - Cross account access in S3 bucket policies is possible
 - TLS encrypts data in transit between athena and s3.

+Note: Athena should not be used for ETL rather glue should be used and also not for data visualisation reports - quicksight is the better option.

+### Optimising Athena Performance

+1. Use columnar file formats such as Parquet / ORC
+2. A smaller number of large files performs better than a large number of small files
+3. Using partitions can optimise performance by only dividing files into smaller more manageable chunks when reading

+### Athena ACID Transactions

+1. ACID transactions in Athena are powered by Apache Iceberg, ```table_type = 'ICEBERG``` in the ```CREATE TABLE``` command.
+2. Users can safely make row level modifications
+3. Compatible with EMR, spark and anything which supports iceberg table format
+4. ACID transactions remove the needs for custom reord locking and can enable time travel - any data which has been deleted can be retrieved by a SELECT statement.
+5. Governed tables in lakeformation is another way of getting ACID features in Athena.
+6. Performance is preserved by periodic compaction.

+Iceberg is a table format for data lakes which can scale to petabyte level.
+It is ACID compliant, involves schema and partition evolution and incorporates time travel.
+There is efficient metadata management and works well with spark, flink, trino, presto and hive.

+### How does iceberg connect with AWS Glue/S3?

+Glue can take the place of hive as icebergs metadata storage.
+The iceberg API communicates with the glue catalog for metadata and can store/retrieve files from s3 usually in parquet.
+Spark/flink then sits on top of the iceberg API and can be used in athena to maintain ACID compliance.

+Users can migrate glue data catalog to iceberg by making sure they are compatible with the iceberg API.
+Once this is done, athena can then use the catalog for ACID transactions.
+Reasons to migrate catalogs to iceberg:
+    - Compliance, old versions of tables can expire
+    - Iceberg enables historical reporting with time travel queries

+Types of migration:
+- In place migration: Leave data files where they are, users would need to create iceberg metadata, this type of migration does not allow for schema or partition changes.
+- Shadow migration: copies the data over from glue to iceberg, allows for additional validation and has easier migration and recovery than in place migration.

+### CTAS

+CREATE TABLE AS SELECT

+Can be used/seen in the context of athena, creates a new table from the query results, can be used to create a new table as a subset of another.
+Can also be used to convert data into a new format - can use s3 as an external location within the query.

+### Athena Federated Queries

+Athena can query data from sources other than S3.
+Lambda can run connections between other services such as cloudwatch, dynamodb, rds, opensearch and Athena.

+Views created from federated data sources/services can be stored in glue.
+These can be secured using secrets manager using a vpc endpoint.
+Cross account federated queries are possible with passthrough queries using the native language of the data source.

+# Apache Spark

+Apache spark is an open source distributed processing framework for big data.
+It supports in memory caching and has optimised query execution.
+Supports Java, Scala, Py and R. Can be used across batch processing, real time analytics, ML, graph processing.
+Spark streaming can be carried out on kinesis, kafka and EMR.
+Spark is not meant to be used for OLTP.

+## How does spark work?

+Spark apps are run as independent processes on a cluster.
+The spark conext/driver program coordinates them through a cluster manager.
+The executors run computations/tasks to store data and spark context sends app code and tasks to executors.

+Spark has several components:
+1. Spark streaming which is real time streaming analytics: Kafka, HFDS
+2. SparkSQL: 100x faster than mapreduce - supports parquet, orc, json, hdfs, jdbc/odbc
+3. MLLib: library for ML workloads
+4. GraphX: graph processing for ETL, analysis, but is not widely used.

+Spark core: has fault recovery, in memory management, scheduling, distribute and monitor jobs with interactive storage.

+Spark structured streaming: data stream > unbounded table - new data into the stream  = new rows appended to input table

+## Spark integration with kinesis + redshift

+1. Integration with kinesis = kinesis producers > kinesis data streams > spark dataset implemented from KCL (kinesis client library)
+2. Integration with redshift = spark-redshift package allows spark datasets to integrate with redshift - can be treated like any other Spark SQL data source.

+## Spark integration with Athena

+Users can run a jupyter notebook with spark within an Athena console - the notebook is auto encrypted or users can use KMS.
+The integration is serverless and can be used an alternate analytics engine.
+Uses firecraker for spinning up spark resources and can be used programmatically using aws-cli.
+Can adjust DPUs for coordinator and executor sizes with pricing based on compute usage and DPU per hour.

+# Amazon EMR

+EMR or Elastic Map Reduce is a managed hadoop framework on EC2 instances.
+It includes spark, hbase, presto, flink, hive and more.
+EMR can use notebooks for processing and has several integration points with AWS.

+An EMR Cluster has a master node which manages the cluster and has a core node which hosts the HDFS data, runs tasks and has a task node which also runs tasks but does not host data.

+## EMR Usage

+1. Transient: transient clusters terminate once all steps are complete - loading data, processing, storing and then shut down which saves money
+2. Long-running: long running clusters must be manually terminated which is basically a DWH with periodic processing on large datasets.
+Users can spin up task nodes, using spot instances for temp capacity or can use reserved instanced on long running clusters to save costs.
+Auto termination is off.

+Frameworks and applications can be specified at cluster launch which can connect directly to master node to run the jobs directly.
+Steps for data processing can be invoked via the AWS console.

+## EMR/AWS services integration

+EMR can integrate well with other AWS services:

+1. EC2 instances are used for the nodes in the EMR cluster
+2. VPC is used to configure the network in which the instances will be launched.
+3. S3 is used to store input and output data
+4. Cloudwatch is used to monitor cluster performance
+5. IAM is used to configure permissions
+6. Cloudtrail is used to audit requests made by users to the clusters/service
+7. Data pipeline is used to schedule and start clusters

+## EMR Storage

+- HDFS is used for storage: hadoop distributed file system
+- Multiple copies of the data are made across cluster instances for redundancy
+- Files are stored as 128mb blocks and ephemeral (cluster is terminated if data is lost)
+- EBS can also be used for HDFS (M4/C4), EBS is also deleted when the cluster is terminated but the EBS volumes can only be attached when launching a cluster.
+If EBS is manually detached from EMR cluster then it is replaced.
+- Another method of storage is EMRFS: Access to S3 allows for persistent storage after cluster termination.
+Dynamodb is used to track consistency.

+## Other EMR info

+EMR charges by the hour + plus EC2 charges.
+Can provision new nodes if core node fails, can add and remove task nodes on the fly and can resize a running clusters core nodes for processing and HDFS capacity.
+Core nodes can also be added or removed, although removing core nodes can risk data loss from EMR cluster.

+### EMR managed scaling

+EMR has auto scaling which supports instance groups only.
+Managed scaling was introduced in 2020 which can support instance fleets as well as instance groups and can be used alongside a savings plan.

+The scale up strategy adds core nodes, then task nodes.
+The scale down strategy removes task nodes then core nodes.
+Spot nodes are always removed before on demand instances.

+## EMR Serverless (EMR on EKS)

+EMR can run serverless.
+Users can choose an EMR release and runtime.
+The serverless version of EMR allows users to submit queries and scripts via job run requests.
+EMR can manage the underlying capacity while the user can specify the default worker size and capacity.

+EMR allows submission of jobs on EKS WITHOUT the need to provisiom clusters.

+Serverless app lifecycle: creating > created > starting > started > stopping > stopped > terminated -- all these steps need to call the API and incur costs.

+Note: When setting up an EMR cluster for spark - make sure to add 10% more capacity than requested by the job.

+EMR serverless uses similar security protocols to EMR.
+S3 encryption at rest, TLS in transit between EMR nodes.